 Tea and Your Teeth

-Although tea has a reputation as a healthy beverage, it may not be the best choice when it comes to keeping your teeth white.
-Dentists say tea -- especially the basic black variety -- can cause more stains than coffee.
-However, recent studies have found that even herbal teas and white teas can wear away the outer covering of your teeth, called enamel, and cause stains, too.
+Tea is a healthy drink, but it may not be the best choice for keeping your teeth white.
+Dentists say the brew -- especially the basic black variety -- can cause more stains than coffee.
+Herbal and white teas can wear away the outer covering of your teeth, called enamel, and cause stains, too.

 Wine and White Teeth